Hugo Grotius: Early life

-Born in Delft during the Dutch Revolt, Hugo Grotius was the first child of Jan Cornets de Groot and Alida van Overschie.
+Born in Delft during the Dutch Revolt, Grotius was the first child of Jan Cornets de Groot and Alida van Overschie.
 His father was a man of learning, once having studied with the eminent Justus Lipsius at Leiden University, as well as of political distinction.
 His family was considered Delft patrician as his ancestors played an important role in local government since the 13th century.

-Jan de Groot was also translator of Archimedes and friend of Ludolph van Ceulen.
+Jan de Groot was also the translator of Archimedes and a friend of Ludolph van Ceulen.
 He groomed his son from an early age in a traditional humanist and Aristotelian education.
-A prodigious learner, Hugo entered Leiden University when he was just eleven years old.
+A prodigious learner, Grotius entered Leiden University when he was just eleven years old.
 There he studied with some of the most acclaimed intellectuals in northern Europe, including Franciscus Junius, Joseph Justus Scaliger, and Rudolph Snellius.
 At age 16 (1599), he published his first book: a scholarly edition of the late antique author Martianus Capella's work on the seven liberal arts, Martiani Minei Felicis Capellæ Carthaginiensis viri proconsularis Satyricon.
 It remained a reference for several centuries.